twitchyliquid64/liquid-cad/liquid-cad/README.md

 On Fedora Rawhide you need to run:

 `dnf install clang clang-devel clang-tools-extra libxkbcommon-devel pkg-config openssl-devel libxcb-devel gtk3-devel atk fontconfig-devel`

+On NixOS:

+`nix-shell` to get into a working environment.

 ### Web Locally